subhaminion/linux-cheatsheet/docs/recommended-reading.md

 ---

+[Linux Journey](https://linuxjourney.com/) is a site dedicated to making learning Linux fun and easy.

+---

 [The Linux System Administrator's Guide](https://www.tldp.org/LDP/sag/html/index.html)

 A lot of the material in this cheatsheet was taken from this guide, so it's definitely worth to check out.